Information for new arrivals

 The University information Service provides a system called Hermes on which most people have accounts.
 Mail which arrives here is by default forwarded to a Hermes account, so your mail address (if you have email delivered here) may be:

 The mail address of the lab is:

 We have a large number of printers of various types.
-Most of them are laser printers.
-We have several good quality colour printers, some that are less good, an A0 colour plotter, and most of the laser printers will print double-sided.
+Most of them are colour laser printers, some are Black and White, all will print double-sided.
+We have an A0 colour plotter, suitable for printing posters.
 They are scattered evenly all over the building, mostly in the alcoves.
 There is a sign on each printer giving its name.

 UNIX users can change their default printer by setting the PRINTER environment variable in their .profile file.
-Look at the manual pages for lpr and lpq for more details of the printer system, and at http://www.cl.cam.ac.uk/local/sys/printers/
+For more details of the printer system see: http://www.cl.cam.ac.uk/local/sys/printers/

 If printing from Windows machines see